According to Cisco, "We are surprised and extremely disappointed with the jury's verdict."

-Another lawsuit case coming in to the light.
-Accoding to a jury, the multinational compnay Cisco will have tp pay up about $70 Million in fine for the fraud.
+Another lawsuit case coming into the light.
+According to a jury, the multinational company Cisco will have tp pay up about $70 Million in fine for the fraud.
 The Petition was filed by patent licenser XpertUniverse Inc, which says that cisco has used two technologies that were developed by the new york company.
 On the basis of extra claims the jury has also added an additional damage of $34,000 on the company.

 The companies were in a signed agreement that Cisco would distribute the software based on the new tech which would bring customers meeting the requirement of their call center experts.
 The companies have been working this ways since Cisco came up with this approach in 2004 till 2007.
 Apparently after that Cisco got away from this relationship and announced next year about the launch of "Experts On Demand.